Standard drinks – alcohol by volume. What do these terms mean and why do they matter?

 - 8-9 ounces of malt liquor (typically ale or lager beers)

 Why is this so important to understand?
-Because alcohol is not processed like other foods and liquids.
+Because ethyl alcohol is not processed like other foods and liquids.
 It is metabolized (processed) by enzymes in the liver.
-It takes the liver about one hour (often up to two depending on other variables, such as weight, gender, having eaten, stage of brain development or medications) to metabolize one standard drink.
+It takes the liver about one hour (often up to two depending on other variables, such as weight, gender, having eaten, stage of brain development or medications) to metabolize the ethyl alcohol chemicals in one standard drink.
 So if a person consumes 3-4 drinks, it’ll be roughly 3-4 hours before their body is clear of all alcohol.
 While alcohol waits its turn to be processed by the liver, it is “sitting” in body organs, like the brain.
-It’s this sitting in the brain that changes how a person thinks and behaves because the alcohol interrupts neural networks and therefore normal brain functioning.
+It’s this sitting in the brain that changes how a person thinks and behaves because the ethyl alcohol chemicals interrupt neural networks and therefore normal brain functioning.

 Often common drinks or beverage containers people serve and/or consume at parties or restaurants contain more than one standard drink as listed below.
 Not understanding this can cause a person to drink more than they’d planned.